 Sustainable Bio/Fossil Fuels

-ND Energy develops mass separating agents, which take advantage of materials selectivity rather than energy, to perform separations.
+ND Energy develops mass separating agents that take advantage of materials selectivity rather than energy to perform separations.
 These new materials are engineered using an integrated research and engineering strategy combining theory and molecular simulations to provide design rules that guide the synthesis and characterization of novel materials (inorganic, organic, and hybrids).
 These materials will ultimately be incorporated into devices, engineered, and tested for specific energy applications.

 Biofuels, Carbon Sequestration, Fossil Fuels